sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Removed RIM appedix to be addressed in complementary draft
 - Removed CWT appendix
 - Flagged firmware resource colletion appendix for revision
+- Made use of terminology more consistent
+- Better defined use of extension points in the CDDL
+- Added definitions for indexed values
+- Added IANA registry for Link use indexed values

 Changes from version 05 to version 06: